oracle-livelabs/analytics-ai/odi/on-prem/prepare-setup/prepare-setup.md

 8. Repeat steps [5-7] until a rule is created for each port listed in the table

 <if type="ha">
-  **Notes**: If you elect to use an existing VCN, then ensures that it's using the CIDR *10.0.0.0/16* and contains the following 3 subnets:
+  **Notes**: Using an existing VCN will likely lead to failure, unless certain conditions are met.
+You must ensure that it's using the CIDR *10.0.0.0/16* and contains the following 3 subnets:

     - subnet-llw-lb (10.0.0.0/29) - Dedicated to the load balancer
     - subnet-llw-1 (10.0.1.0/24)  - For Node1
     - subnet-llw-2 (10.0.2.0/24)  - For Node2

-  If these conditions can't be met, we highly recommend that revert to the default and let the stack create a dedicated VCN for your workshops
+  If these conditions can't be met, we highly recommend that you revert to the default and let ORM stack create a dedicated VCN for your workshops
 </if>

 ## Task 3: Setup Compute